Baby Led Weaning 9 Months Run Down

 - lentils – we mash or puree them.
 So many great lentil recipes for baby here!

-- pasta of all kind – I reduce the salt and serve with a little butter or tomato sauce – always a hit!
+- all types of pasta – I reduce the salt and serve with a little butter or tomato sauce – always a hit!

 We pretty much use all of the EZPZ products since they have an awesome development team that creates things based on baby’s needs for their age and developmental milestones.